PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 PlasmaPy Code Style Guide, codified
 -----------------------------------

-* PlasmaPy follows the `PEP8 Style Guide for Python Code
+* PlasmaPy generally follows the `PEP8 Style Guide for Python Code
   <https://peps.python.org/pep-0008>`__.
 This style choice
   helps ensure that the code will be consistent and readable.

-  * Line lengths should be chosen to maximize the readability and elegance of the code.
-The maximum line length for Python code in PlasmaPy is 88 characters.

   * Docstrings and comments should generally be limited to about 72 characters.